top of page

 Other

 Winners of first place in the six taxidermy sculpture categories will compete for “Judges Best of Show, Taxidermy Sculptures.”
-All entries in these categories will be eligible for a “People’s Choice, Taxidermy Sculptures” award.
+All category entries will be eligible for a “People’s Choice, Taxidermy Sculptures” award.

 Original Art Original Art Categories:

-Bronzes or Castings-Limited to sculptures which have been casted in bronze or some other medium to create a
+Bronzes or Castings-Limited to sculptures cast in bronze or some other medium to create a

 finished piece of art.
-These items could be bust, miniatures or life size.
+These items could be busts, miniatures, or life-size.

 Paintings, pencils, pastels, charcoal, etc.-Limited to flat art only.

-Reproductions- Parts of mammals, fish, birds and reptiles, which have been molded directly from the actual
+Reproductions- Parts of mammals, fish, birds, and reptiles have been molded directly from the extant

-species and reproduced in some type casting material.
+species and reproduced in some casting material.
 The above reproductions can be either designed to be

 incorporated as part of a mount or finished as a completed piece representing a specific species.
-Reproductions,
+Copies,

 such as antlers, should be entered in this division.